awslabs/aws-groundstation-eos-pipeline/README.md

 Following this guide results in the implementation of an automated solution that downloads and processes data received from a satellite via the AWS GroundStation service.

-This is the advanced version of the [Earth observation using AWS Ground Station blog post](https://aws.amazon.com/blogs/publicsector/earth-observation-using-aws-ground-station/).
-You may want to go through that first before continuing with this guide.
+This is the technical guide for the [Earth observation using AWS Ground Station blog post](https://aws.amazon.com/blogs/publicsector/earth-observation-using-aws-ground-station/).

 # Solution Overview